 - Tourette syndrome

-To obtain a copy of your medical records from UF Health Center for Movement Disorders and Neurorestoration, please contact 352-294-5400.
+To obtain a copy of your medical records from Movement Disorders Program at the Fixel Center for Neurological Diseases at UF Health, please contact 352-294-5400.

 Pay your billconsult our billing section.